HitaloM/PyKorone/docs/source/privacy.md

 ### Crashlytics

-PyKorone uses [Sentry](https://sentry.io/) to collect crash reports and improve the stability of the software.
-Crashlytics collects the same data as PyKorone, plus extra details of the crash itself.
+_PyKorone_ uses [Sentry](https://sentry.io/) to collect crash reports and improve the stability of the software.
+Crashlytics collects the same data as _PyKorone_, plus extra details of the crash itself.

 #### Currently, we only log: